sugarlabs/musicblocks/guide/README.md

 ![cents](./50cent_block.svg "adding 50 cents to a pitch using the semitone-transposition")

 A cent is a unit of measure for the ratio between two frequencies.
 A semitone is defined as 100 cents.
 The frequency between two adjacent pitches would be 50 cents.
-You can use the *semitone transpose* block to shift a pitch by cents.
+You can use the *Semitone transpose* block to shift a pitch by cents.

+In the example above, G4 + 50 cents is 403Hz.
+(Recall that G4 is
+392Hz and G#4 is 415Hz).

 ![register](./transform18.svg "The Register block")